Geta/EPi.Extensions/README.md

 Please note that the buttons and help texts are not styled with any CSS in this package.
 You will have to do that yourself.

-### Example screenshots of EditButton and EditorHelp helpers
+### Example screenshot of EditButton and EditorHelp helpers

 ![ScreenShot](/docs/content-editor-enhancements.png)